andrikotliar/films-collection/README.md

 4. In the root run the `npm run dev`.
 It will start both client and server via `concurrently`.
 5. Open `http://localhost:3030`

-To prepopulate the database with data, go to the `dataset` folder and follow instructions in the `README`.
+To seed the database with data, go to the `dataset` folder and follow instructions in the `README`.

 ## Build project